hackingScienceBridgeAcademy/bridge-academy/docs/snake_project.md

 ```

 The number is how long the delay should be, so you can change it if you'd like
 the game to go faster or slower.
 Experiment!
+Try running the game with different
+waiting times.

 ##### (Sec.
 2.1) Let the user control the snake